xvik/gradle-mkdocs-plugin/README.md

 ##### Advanced publishing configuration

-To be able to configure advanced cases, you need to understand how everything is working in detail.
+To be able to configure advanced cases, you need to understand how everything works in detail.

 Here is how [git-publish](https://github.com/ajoberstar/gradle-git-publish) plugin is configured by default: